xelatihy/yocto-gl/doc/yocto_trace.md

 acceleration structure with Yocto/Bvh or with user supplied intersection routines for custom intersection.

-This library depends in yocto_math.h.
+This library depends in yocto_math.h and yocto_utils.h/.cpp for concurrency.
+Eventually the concurrency calls will be move to std functions when more readily available.
 Optionally depend on yocto_bvh.h/.cpp for internal acceleration.
 Disable this by setting YTRACE_NO_BVH.

 ## Usage for Scene Creation